What Are Cookies?

 Cookies can be permanent (these are known as persistent cookies) where they remain on your computer until you delete them, or temporary (these are known as session cookies) where they last only until you close your browser.
 Cookies can also be first-party cookies which are those set by the website which is being visited, or third-party cookies which are set by a website other than the one being visited.

-Cookies We Use & What They Are For
+Cookies We Use and What They Are For

 The cookies we use on our websites can be categorized as follows: